warpedrhubarb/diff-generator-json-yml/README.md

 ## Description

-A command line tool for generating difference between two JSON or YML files.
+A command line tool for generating difference between two JSON and/or YML files.
 Jest is used for testing.

 ## Installation